 I recommend any rooms that face the internal courtyard in the “Patio” but remember you’ll have to go outside on the balcony to get to your door and the services are in the main hotel.
 It’s a 25 minute walk or 7 minutes by tram to Wenceslas Square.

 Hotel Theatrino (formerly Amedia Theatrino and before that Arcohotel Teatrino), is located on the junction of Borivojova and Seifertova.
 Nearest tram stop is 50 metres.
 The hotel was last refurbished to accentuate it’s Art Nouveau features and also to add the Spa centre.
 More accessible for people prepared to use trams as it’s only 4 stops (8 minutes to the centre of Wenceslas Square).
 It has good conference facilities and if you like sport you are only a 5 minute walk from the squash and badminton courts at Olšanka.

 3 Star – Hotel Bily Lev

 Hotel Bily Lev (also known as Hotel White Lion) it was elevated to my favourite family 3 star in the area following the upgrade of the Three Crowns and the Ariston.
 The rooms are well turned out and Bily Lev offers a few extras like free wifi, free fast internet terminal, tea/coffee in the room, safe, and a pleasant outdoor terrace.
-Basic furnishing in the rooms and you’ll have a 200m walk up to the tram line.
+Basic furnishing in the rooms.
+You’ll have a 200m walk up to the tram line and then an 8 minute ride to Wenceslas Square.
 Good budget choice.

 3 Star – Hotel Voyage